-One of the sweetest stories in country music has to be Thomas Rhett and Lauren Akins’ journey to parenthood.
-And their adorable, expanding family has roots in an amazing organization called 147 Million Orphans.
+One of the sweetest stories in country music has to be Thomas Rhett and Lauren Akins' journey to parenthood.
+And their adorable, growing family has roots in an amazing organization called 147 Million Orphans.

-It all started around two years ago, while Thomas Rhett’s career was in full bloom.
-His song “Die A Happy Man” was well on its way to being the biggest song in country music.
+It all started around two years ago, while Thomas Rhett's career in Nashville was in full bloom.
+His song "Die A Happy Man" was well on its way to being the biggest song in country music.
 Meanwhile, he and wife Lauren began discussing adoption after struggling to conceive.

 Lauren told PEOPLE at the time that adoption is a cause near and dear to her heart (her mom is adopted).
 "If that's how the Lord wants to design our family, we'll roll with it," she said.